From Neovim back to VS Code, it probably wasn't worth it.

-After investing a lot of time into Neovim configuration that works for me and reaching a state where I didn't feel the need to try any new plugin I see I decided to pull the plug and come back to VSCode with VIM plugin.
+After investing a lot of time into a Neovim configuration that worked for me, and reaching a state where I no longer felt the need to try every new plugin I saw—I decided to switch back a state where I didn't feel the need to try any new plugin I would see I decided to switch back to VS Code using the Vim plugin.

-I am aware of alternatives such as VSCode Neovim but I made the VIM plugin work sufficiently enough to match my previous Neovim setup.
+I am aware of alternatives like VS Code Neovim but I made the Vim plugin work well enough to match my previous Neovim setup.

 What bothered me with Neovim

-Maintenance, it felt like driving a car with higher mileage where you are the auto mechanic.
-This gives you the power to understand how to change anything and sometimes it all clicked and worked great (maybe even better than a brand new Tesla), but then you do a plugin, LSP or Neovim update and shit starts to break.
+Maintenance, it felt like driving a high-mileage car where you're the DIY mechanic.
+This gives you the power to understand how to change anything and sometimes it all clicked and worked great, but then a plugin, LSP or Neovim update would break things again.

-There is a lot of work with maintenance of LSP, especially if you work in multiple languages, so I wanted to get rid of that and have more time to code.
-One of the core LSP plugins my configuration relied on stopped being supported.
-That was probably the last straw with a frustrating issue I was experiencing where a content from register would randomly overwrite the top content of the file I edited.
-I also had past issues with LSP and got tired of resolving them.
+Maintaining LSPs is a lot of work, especially across multiple languages, so I wanted to get rid of that and have more time to actually code.
+One of the core LSP plugins my configuration relied on stopped being maintained.
+That was the last straw, along with a frustrating issue where register content would randomly overwrite the top of the file I was editing.
+I also had past issues with LSPs and got tired of resolving them.

 What I miss about Neovim

-- Being in the terminal all the time with Tmux and super convenient switching between projects.
+- Being in the terminal all the time with tmux and super-convenient project switching.

-If I would work 100% of time with Typescript I would give it a go, and I still might in the future (same with different VIM plugins).
+If I worked 100% of the time with TypeScript, I would give it a go, and I still might in the future (same with different Vim plugins).

-- I don't need to care about LSP, that's the main thing for me.
+- I don't need to care about LSP, that's the main thing.

 - I also like being out of the terminal in a more modern UX where drag and drop in file manager, image preview etc. works out of the box.